Humane, a stealthy hardware and software startup co-founded by an ex-Apple designer and engineer, raises $100M – TechCrunch

 “Humane is a place where people can truly innovate through a genuine collaboration of design and engineering,” the co-founders said in a joint statement.
 “We are an experience company that creates products for the benefit of people, crafting technology that puts people first — a more personal technology that goes beyond what we know today.
 We’re all waiting for something new, something that goes beyond the information age that we have all been living with.
 At Humane, we’re building the devices and the platform for what we call the intelligence age.
 We are committed to building a different type of company, founded on our values of trust, truth and joy.
 With the support of our partners, we will continue to scale the team with individuals who not only share our passion for revolutionizing the way we interact with computing, but also for how we build.”

-Update: after publishing, I got a little more from Humane about its plans.
+Update: After publishing, I got a little more from Humane about its plans.
 Its aim is to build “technology that improves the human experience and is born of good intentions; products that put us back in touch with ourselves, each other, and the world around us; and experiences that are built on trust, with interactions that feel magical and bring joy.”
 It’s not a whole lot to go on, but more generally it’s an approach that seems to want to step away from the cycle we’re on today, and be more mindful and thoughtful.
 If they can execute on this, while still building rather than wholesale rejecting technology, they might be on to something.